JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/props/index.md

 Good news, our tests fail, as expected!
 Let's fix just the test in `Heading.test.tsx` by having it expect the value `toBe('Hello World')`.
-When that test is updated, that test will pass.
+When that test is updated, the `renders the heading` test will pass.
 We'll get to the failing `App.test.tsx` tests in a moment.

 It can be cumbersome to type `props.` in front of every prop.
-ES6 has some called object destructuring which lets you "unpack" an object and bring into scope just the value you want.
-As a side benefit, it makes it clear at the entry point what that arrow function wants.
+ES6 has some called object destructuring which lets you "unpack" an object and bring into scope *just the value* you want.
+As a side benefit, it makes it clear at the entry point what that arrow function requires.

 Let's switch to object destructuring, and since our line is getting long, use a block: